-- 1) Select the MAP Softkey (for the PFD Inset Map, select the INSET Softkey).
-This step is not necessary on the Weather Data Link Page. - 2) Select the NEXRAD Softkey (CEL MOV Softkey on the Weather Data Link Page).
-For Cell Movement to be displayed on maps other than the Weather Data Link Page, Cell Movement must be turned on in the Navigation Map Setup Menu (see "Setting Up XM Satellite Weather").
+- 1) Press the MAP Softkey (for the PFD Inset Map, press the INSET Softkey).
+This step is not necessary on the XM Weather Data Link Page. - 2) Press the NEXRAD Softkey (CEL MOV Softkey on the XM Weather Data Link Page).
+For Cell Movement to be displayed on maps other than the XM Weather Data Link Page, Cell Movement must be turned on in the Navigation Map Setup Menu (see "Setting up and customizing weather data for the Navigation Map Page").

-To display the Cell Movement legend on the Weather Data Link Page, (Figure 6-21), select the LEGEND Softkey when Cell Movement is selected for display.
+To display the Cell Movement legend on the XM Weather Data Link Page, (Figure 6-21), press the LEGEND Softkey when Cell Movement is selected for display.